simonw/llm/docs/tutorial-model-plugin.md

 class Markov(llm.Model):
     model_id = "markov"

-    class Response(llm.Response):
-        def iter_prompt(self, prompt):
+    def execute(self, prompt, stream, response):
         return ["hello world"]
 ```

 The `def register_models()` function here is called by the plugin system (thanks to the `@hookimpl` decorator).
 It uses the `register()` function passed to it to register an instance of the new model.

 The `Markov` class implements the model.
 It sets a `model_id` - an identifier that can be passed to `ll -m` in order to identify the model to be executed.

-That inner class, `Markov.Response`, implements the logic of the model inside the `iter_prompt()` method.
+The logic for executing the model goes in the `execute()` method.
 We'll extend this to do something more useful in a later step.

 Next, create a `pyproject.toml` file.
 This is necessary to tell LLM how to load your plugin: